ayush4921/unHackathonICPC/README.md

 ## Files Description

-1. **get_endpoint_html.py** - This script is designed to fetch the content of an ICPC endpoint and store it as HTML.
+1. **get_endpoint_html.py** - This script is designed to fetch the content of an IPCC endpoint and store it as HTML.

-2. **get_glossary.py** - This script retrieves and processes ICPC glossary data.
+2. **get_glossary.py** - This script retrieves and processes IPCC glossary data.

 ## Usage